-Are There Other Options For Selling An Camper Or Pre-Owned RV
+Are There Other Options For Selling A Camper Or Pre-Owned RV?

-Then you can use the money maid renting it out to pay down the load or to cover the difference if a bridge loan isn’t available.
+Then, you can use the money made by renting the camper out to pay down the load or to cover the difference if a bridge loan isn’t available.

 What Is A Lien Release Card?

-You might also need to provide a lien release card to an insurance agency if you want to downgrade your coverage to just liability.
+You might also need to provide a lien release card to an insurance agency to downgrade your coverage to just liability.